 the school's history

-The school became a member of the National Guild of Community Schools of the Arts in 2006 and began a long-term process of self-evaluation, considering "Best Practice Models".
+The school joined the National Guild of Community Schools of the Arts in 2006 and began a process of self-evaluation, considering "Best Practice Models".
 Suzuki Music School of Westport is unique as one of only a handful of independant non-profit community music schools in the country dedicated solely to Suzuki education.

-In 2009 the school and board commissioned its first independant evaluation from, Michael Yaffe, Assistant Dean Yale School of Music.
+In 2009 the school commissioned its first independent evaluation from, Michael Yaffe, Assistant Dean Yale School of Music.
 The school made its Carnegie Hall debut in 2007 and made subsequent appearances at Lincoln Center in 2008 and 2009.
-By 2010 the school's curriculum expanded to include - Suzuki Voice and Suzuki Harp.
+By 2010 the curriculum expanded to include - Suzuki Voice and Suzuki Harp.